peterwittek/ncpol2sdpa/doc/source/introduction.rst

 Acknowledgment
 ==============
-This work is supported by the European Commission Seventh Framework Programme under Grant Agreement Number FP7-601138 `PERICLES <http://pericles-project.eu/>`_, by the `Red Espanola de Supercomputacion <http://www.bsc.es/RES>`_ grants number FI-2013-1-0008 and  FI-2013-3-0004, and by the `Swedish National Infrastructure for Computing <http://www.snic.se/>`_ project number SNIC 2014/2-7.
+This work is supported by the European Commission Seventh Framework Programme under Grant Agreement Number FP7-601138 `PERICLES <http://pericles-project.eu/>`_, by the `Red Espanola de Supercomputacion <http://www.bsc.es/RES>`_ grants number FI-2013-1-0008 and  FI-2013-3-0004, and by the `Swedish National Infrastructure for Computing <http://www.snic.se/>`_ projects SNIC 2014/2-7 and SNIC 2015/1-162.